HireFrederick/booker_ruby/README.md

 # Booker Ruby Client

-Client for the Booker v4 API.
-See http://apidoc.booker.com for method-level documentation.
+Client for the Booker API.
+See https://developers.booker.com for method-level documentation.

+**Important:** As of version 2.0 of this gem, support for API v4 methods has been removed.
+Use of v4 APIs should be migrated to the equivalent v4.1 or v5 methods available as part of Booker's new Developer Portal.

 [ ![Codeship Status for HireFrederick/booker_ruby](https://codeship.com/projects/a564c190-a133-0133-48cc-22cba843574f/status?branch=master)](https://codeship.com/projects/128449)